-This article will tell you how to remotely shutdown or restart a Windows 7 PC using the Remote Shutdown Dialog box or command line.
-Using the Remote Shutdown Dialog box and the shutdown options available in Windows 7, you can remote shutdown, restart or log off local or networked computers, quite easily.
+This article will tell you how to Remote Shut down or Restart Windows using the Remote Shutdown Dialog box or command line.
+Using the Remote Shutdown Dialog box and the shutdown options available in Windows 11/0/8/7, you can remote shutdown, restart or log off local or networked computers quite easily.

 Remote Shutdown Command

-Next select the command.
+Next, select the command.
 I have selected Shutdown and allowed for a 60 seconds time span before shutdown commences.
-You can also give a message, which will be displayed before shutdown commences.
+You can also give a message, which will be displayed before the shutdown commences.

 Once done, click OK.